Charlie Chaplin: Legal troubles and Oona O'Neill

 In the mid-1940s, Chaplin was involved in a series of trials that occupied most of his time and significantly affected his public image.
 The troubles stemmed from his affair with an aspiring actress named Joan Barry, with whom he was involved intermittently between June 1941 and the autumn of 1942.
 Barry, who displayed obsessive behaviour and was twice arrested after they separated, reappeared the following year and announced that she was pregnant with Chaplin's child.
 As Chaplin denied the claim, Barry filed a paternity suit against him.

 The director of the Federal Bureau of Investigation (FBI), J. Edgar Hoover, who had long been suspicious of Chaplin's political leanings, used the opportunity to generate negative publicity about him.
 As part of a smear campaign to damage Chaplin's image, the FBI named him in four indictments related to the Barry case.
 Most serious of these was an alleged violation of the Mann Act, which prohibits the transportation of women across state boundaries for sexual purposes.
-Historian Otto Friedrich called this an "absurd prosecution" of an "ancient statute", yet if Chaplin was found guilty, he faced 23 years in jail.
+Historian Otto Friedrich called this an "absurd prosecution" of an "ancient statute", yet if Chaplin was found guilty, he faced 23 years in prison.
 Three charges lacked sufficient evidence to proceed to court, but the Mann Act trial began on 21 March 1944.
 Chaplin was acquitted two weeks later, on 4 April.
 The case was frequently headline news, with Newsweek calling it the "biggest public relations scandal since the Fatty Arbuckle murder trial in 1921".

 Barry's child, Carol Ann, was born in October 1943, and the paternity suit went to court in December 1944.
 After two arduous trials, in which the prosecuting lawyer accused him of "moral turpitude", Chaplin was declared to be the father.
 Evidence from blood tests that indicated otherwise were not admissible, and the judge ordered Chaplin to pay child support until Carol Ann turned 21.
 Media coverage of the suit was influenced by the FBI, which fed information to gossip columnist Hedda Hopper, and Chaplin was portrayed in an overwhelmingly critical light.

 The controversy surrounding Chaplin increased when – two weeks after the paternity suit was filed – it was announced that he had married his newest protégée, 18-year-old Oona O'Neill, the daughter of American playwright Eugene O'Neill.
 Chaplin, then 54, had been introduced to her by a film agent seven months earlier.
 In his autobiography, Chaplin described meeting O'Neill as "the happiest event of my life", and claimed to have found "perfect love".
 Chaplin's son, Charles III, reported that Oona "worshipped" his father.
 The couple remained married until Chaplin's death, and had eight children over 18 years: Geraldine Leigh (b.
 July 1944), Michael John (b.
 March 1946), Josephine Hannah (b.
 March 1949), Victoria Agnes (b.
 May 1951), Eugene Anthony (b.
 August 1953), Jane Cecil (b.
 May 1957), Annette Emily (b.
 December 1959), and Christopher James (b.
 July 1962).